 That's why we created a free starter guide for leaders who shape employee health and safety programs.

-Managing Extreme Weather and Climate Risks at Work is a new resource from the National Commission on Climate and Workforce Health.
+Managing Extreme Weather and Climate Risks at Work is a free resource from the National Commission on Climate and Workforce Health.
 The guide offers a practical, four-step plan to help companies prepare for extreme climate conditions, protect their teams, and build long-term resilience.

 The National Commission on Climate and Workforce Health is a group of business, health, and climate leaders who share a mission to protect workers from the health risks posed by extreme weather.